Octobug/blog/README.md

 ## Contribution

-This project is not going to be made an out-of-the-box blog generator, thus it's a very personal project.
+This project is not going to be made an out-of-the-box blog theme, thus it's a very personal project.
 But any helps and advice are welcome.

 Here's the [Contributing Guide](./.github/contributing.md), feel free to customize it based on your own ideas.